Alexandra Cain Finance Writer

 In the same way you should set a budget at the start of the year, it’s also a great idea to have a savings goal you work towards during the year.

 Check in with your goal.
 If you’re on track, give yourself a pat on the back.
 If you’re not, don’t beat yourself up.
 Look at why you haven’t been able to meet it and adjust it if it’s unrealistic.
+It's also good to set smaller goals instead of one large goal.
+Saving $10,000 for a big holiday or to put toward a house deposit is pretty scary.
+Instead, set yourself the goal of saving $500 every month or for whatever works with your budget.

 3. Start planning for Christmas

 Start making a list and checking it twice - of all your Christmas expenses.
 If you start planning now you’ll save yourself a lot of stress when the holiday season arrives.
+You can also set up a Christmas account with us and it's one you can't touch until later in the year - handy, right?

 4. Look for new money-making initiatives